BiplopDey/Final-degree-project/README.md

 - [Magma](http://magma.maths.usyd.edu.au/magma/) is a large, well-supported software package designed for computations in algebra, number theory, algebraic geometry and algebraic combinatorics.
 - [LaTeX](https://www.latex-project.org/) is a high-quality typesetting system; it includes features designed for the production of technical and scientific documentation.
 - Visual Studio Code for editing.
-- University's remote server to run the tests.
+- University's remote server to run tests.